ncsu-cga/research.package/_pages/survey.md

 ```
 #### Integer

-With the Integer question the participants can enter a number between previously set upper and lower limit.
-As help a suffix can be also specified indicating for example the unit of the number (e.g. minutes, age...).
+Using an integer answer format, participants can enter a number within an pre-defined range.
+A suffix can be specified indicating for example the unit of the number (e.g. minutes, age...).

-The UI representation of this Answer Format looks like the following:

 <img src="https://raw.githubusercontent.com/cph-cachet/research.package/master/documentation/images/AnswerFormats/IntegerAnswerFormat.png" width="300">

-First, the [`RPIntegerAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPIntegerAnswerFormat-class.html) needs to be instantiated by giving the constructor the lower limit, the upper limit and the suffix.
+The [`RPIntegerAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPIntegerAnswerFormat-class.html) needs to be instantiated by giving the constructor the lower limit, the upper limit and the suffix.

 ```dart
 RPIntegerAnswerFormat weightIntegerAnswerFormat = RPIntegerAnswerFormat.withParams(0, 200, "KG");
 ```

-Research Package will check if the input is an actual number and between the limits and lets the participant proceed only if these conditions suffice.
+Research Package will check if the input is an actual number and between the limits and lets the participant proceed only if these conditions are meet.

 ### Form Step

 There are situation when it's beneficial to show multiple questions on the same page as one logical block.
-For these needs you can use the [`RPFormStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormStep-class.html).
-A Form Step consists of multiple [`RPQuestionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html)s. (_Read more about it by clicking the links which brings you to the official API documentation_).
+For this, the [`RPFormStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormStep-class.html) can be used.
+A form step consists of multiple [`RPQuestionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html) steps.

 The form step is showing the question steps as a scrollable list.
 On the UI it looks like this:

 <img src="https://raw.githubusercontent.com/cph-cachet/research.package/master/documentation/images/AnswerFormats/FormAnswerFormat.png" width="300">

-The creation process of a Form Step works as the following:

-First, create the Question Steps to show on the page:
+To create a frm step works, first create the question steps to be shown on the page:

 ```dart
 // This is a Question Step with a Multiple Choice Answer Format.
 See how to create it above